httk-system/puppet-setups-control/README.md

 ## At a glance

-The instructions in this README explains how to set up of a configuration management system with the following highlights:
+The configuration management system set up according to this README has the following highlights:

 * Puppet-based git-repo-centric configuration management for your computing infrastructure, using GitHub or equivalent.
 * Consistent security model based on public key ssh authentication and signatures with yubikeys hardware keys (recommended) or regular gpg keys (not recommended)